Cymru terrane

-The Cymru Terrane is one of five inferred fault bounded terranes that make up the basement rocks of the southern United Kingdom.
-The other notable geological terranes are the Charnwood Terrane, Fenland Terrane, Wrekin Terrane and the Monian Composite Terrane.
+The Cymru terrane is one of five inferred fault bounded terranes that make up the basement rocks of the southern United Kingdom.
+The other notable geological terranes are the Charnwood, Fenland, Wrekin and the Monian Composite terranes.
 In this article the definition of terrane is that implying rocks associated with the composition of the Precambrian basement.
-The Cymru Terrane is bounded to the northwest by the Menai Strait Fault System and to the southeast by the Pontesford Lineament.
-The geological terrane to the west is the Monian Composite Terrane and to the east is Wrekin Terrane.
+The Cymru terrane is bounded to the northwest by the Menai Strait Fault System and to the southeast by the Pontesford Lineament.
+The geological terrane to the west is the Monian Composite terrane and to the east is Wrekin terrane.
 The majority of rocks in the area are associated with the outcrops that are evident at the faulted boundaries.

-The Proterozoic rocks of the Cymru Terrane are typified in North Wales by the Arfon Group, Sarn Complex and the Twt Hill Granite.
-The former is in the Bangor area (S & SW) with the latter two located on the Llyn Peninsula.
+The Proterozoic rocks of the Cymru terrane are typified in North Wales by the Arfon Group, Sarn Complex and the Twt Hill Granite.
+The former is in the Bangor area (S & SW) with the latter two located on the Llŷn Peninsula.
 The St Davids Granophyre and the Pebidian Supergroup are located on the coastline of St Davids Peninsula.
 Inferred Proterozoic volcanic deposits are noted in the Bryn-Teg Borehole (Trawsfynydd, Gwynedd).

 The Padarn Tuff, which is thought to be contemporaneous with the Sarn Complex, is unconformable with the overlying Fachwen Formation and the unconformity has been constrained with dates noted of 604.7 Ma+/-1.6Ma from the tuffs and 572.5 Ma+/-1.2Ma from the Fachwen Formation.